-Generally, there was agreement that higher density is needed on the Walsh site to support severe lack of housing, however, a definition of desired "density" is needed moving forward.
+There was agreement by some members that higher density is needed on the Walsh site to support severe lack of housing, however, a definition of desired "density" is needed moving forward.
 What does "density" mean?
-Members expressed comfort with higher density development for workforce housing/affordable housing; however, concerns remain with road access, getting out on Route 6 and potential impact of 3-story options.
+Some members expressed comfort with higher density development for workforce housing/affordable housing; however, concerns remain with road access, getting out on Route 6 and potential impact of 3-story options.
 Member Richter reminded folks that WPCPC is an advisory committee, and housing has been at the forefront of community's mind, especially with updated HPP determining over 200 units are needed.
 The WPCPC is to be responsive to the community and bring ideas back to the people to respond to.
 Generally, members were pleased with the option to mix and match units to meet various population types if preferred, with different ownership options.
 Members discussed concerns with traffic, and pedestrian/foot traffic involving the school.